How to set up an email account in iPad / iPhone

 - Enter Outgoing Mail Server details:

-- Normally, it is easiest to use your telephone carrier's Outgoing Mail Server.
+- Some find it easiest to use their telephone carrier's Outgoing Mail Server.
 For Telstra customers, just set the Host Name to mail.bigpond.com, tap "Next", and you should be finished.

 - Alternatively, you can send email through our email server, but this is a bit tricker to configure:

-- Enter the same Outgoing Mail Server details as you did for Incoming Mail Server, including the password.
+- Enter the same Outgoing Mail Server/SMTP details as you did for Incoming Mail Server, including the password.

 - Tap "Next" / "Save"